groovy-coder/vercel-backend/README.md

-an id is assigned to it .finally it is pushed to S3. the request-handler manages the requests it gets and enables tracking of the changes made to the uploaded files. consider-Nodejs type files cannot be operated upon.it requires a few modification.
+an id is assigned to it .finally it is pushed to S3. the request-handler manages the requests it gets and enables tracking of the changes made to the uploaded files. consider-Nodejs type files cannot be operated upon.it requires a few modification. an package json with root-directory as src and output-directory as dist. install node-modules in vercel-upload-service.